victorangeloblancada/victorangeloblancada.github.io-jekyll/_pages/about.md

 ### IPG Mediabrands

+IPG Mediabrands is the global media and data management arm of Interpublic Group.
+An industry-leader in terms of analytics, it manages USD 39B of marketing investments on behalf of clients worldwide.

 #### Analytics Technology Manager, Manila Global Modeling Center (Philippines, 2015-2017)

 - Built and managed the global predictive modeling hub in Manila that supported the analytics needs of markets across IPG Mediabrands' global footprint.